Merkoba/Huebot/README.md

 It has a special format where options can be given at the end:

+Modes available are "text", "link", and "bullet".
+They can be combined.

+("bullet" simply adds a "• " at the start of the text)

 `someurl link` or `someurl text` or `someurl text,link` or `someurl text,bullet`

 This specifies what to output.